harsha-simhadri/big-ann-benchmarks/t3/LEADERBOARDS.md

 ## Public Dataset Leaderboard

-The leaderboards and rankings on the public dataset set is [here](LEADERBOARDS_PUBLIC.md).
+The leaderboards and rankings on the public dataset set lives [here](LEADERBOARDS_PUBLIC.md).

-The winners of this competition are:
+We would like to congratulate all the winners of this competition:
 * Sourabh Dongaonkar (Intel)
 * Yong Wong (NVidia)
 * Akira Naruse (NVidia))

 We are in the process of resolving the remaining issues and tasks.
-Upon completion, we will make the winners official.
+Upon completion, we will make the winners announcements official.
 Please revisit this page again soon for more updates.

 ## Private Dataset Leaderboard